AnnaFromPoland/CodeFirstGirls22/theory-assignment/theory-answers.md

 I think JSX is another benefit of using React, as it allows to inject dynamic tags into HTML like in the below example (in CFG explanation it was actually said React is JSX, so HTML+JS) – vanilla HTML wouldn’t understand this code:

 ![JSX Beneficial Use Example](jsx.png)

-[Source of the example](https://reactjs.org/docs/introducing-jsx.html) -the part about JSX being used in React I remembered from class.
+[Source of the example](https://reactjs.org/docs/introducing-jsx.html) - the part about JSX being used in React I remembered from class.

 I have used this featuer several times in referencing dynamic elements in the simple notes app I’ve written in React just to learn via practice.
 I think this below is another good example of such code, I don’t recall links working this way in vanilla HTML – if I remember correctly they had to be specific locations, either a path (to a folder, and then it reads the index.html of it or whatever is set as the index) or a specific page (like “page.html” or some file or anything, but I don’t recall it using dynamic variables in links – at least not in HTML 2.0, I can’t be sure about 5.0 as I haven’t fully updated my knowledge as there was yet no need to).

 ![Dynamic Links](notes-example.png)

 The link contains a dynamic ID as a part of the link actual.

 This is the main feature of React, that it’s component based, and we rotate these components to make up page views from their amalgamate.
 I think I’ve also answered the **“what’s the benefit of using React”** and **“why choose React over HTML and CSS stack”** questions – it does the same work in a faster and more lightweight way.